Four siblings die in fire in UP's Meerut | Law-Order

 - India

-Four children were killed while their parents suffered injuries when a fire broke out at their home in Pallavapuram area here, police said on Sunday.
+Four children were killed and their parents injured in a fire at their home in the Pallavapuram area of this Uttar Pradesh district, police said on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)